leatonm/RobloxExample/README.md

 The script continuously checks if the character is grounded using a while loop with a small delay.
 This ensures that the character's grounded state is always up to date.

 This example demonstrates more advanced concepts like input handling, character movement, and raycasting.
-You can further expand on this code to create more complex gameplay mechanics, add animations, or implement other features based on your specific requirements or skillset
+You can further expand on this code to create more complex gameplay mechanics, add animations, or implement other features based on your specific requirements.

 # ChatGPT Integration Into Roblox
 ![image](https://github.com/leatonm/RobloxExample/assets/41974737/4aeb0e30-568a-48cd-b707-b3cf2bff28de)